nguy2935/regex-tutorial/Develop/gist-template.md

-# Title (replace with your title)
+# Match Hex Values with Regular Expression

-Introductory paragraph (replace this with your text)
+This is a tutorial of regex which is regular expression that will be explained how it works and will be used to match hex values.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+The following regular expression will be used to match hex values:
+/^#?([a-f0-9]{6}|[a-f0-9]{3})$/

 ## Table of Contents